Ultralight Sleeping Bag

 Stuffed with high-quality, 800-fill, water-resistant Dridown, the zipperless Sierra Designs Cloud 800 35-degree and 20-degree bags carve out a unique niche among sleeping bags for backpacking with exceptional comfort along with good warmth and packability for their weight.

-You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase a men’s or women’s Sierra Designs Cloud 800 35-degree or 20-degree bag at backcountry.com or Moosejaw.com.
+You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase a men’s or women’s Sierra Designs Cloud 800 35-degree or 20-degree bag at backcountry.com, Moosejaw.com, or sierradesigns.com.

 Was this review helpful?
 If so, would you like to support my work by clicking here to leave a tip for The Big Outside?Thank you.